f-siekmann/Fallstudie-stylo-16-Jh/README.md

 # Fallstudie-stylo-16-Jh.

 Fallstudie zur Anwendung maschineller Lernverfahren auf lyrische Texte des 16.
-Jh.
+Jh.:
 Repository containing material for a stylometric analysis using R Studio and stylo package as described in chapter 4 of Frank Siekmann's master's thesis at LMU Munich 2025

 # Textual corpus